Madhu-1/Madhu-1.github.io/about.md

 title: About
 permalink: /about/
 ---
-Senior Software Engineer at RedHat India.
+Principal Software Engineer at RedHat India.

-Interested in Cloud native, Backup and Disaster Recovery, Containers, Docker, Kubernetes, Openshift,Kubernetes-csi, Storage and more
+Interested in Cloud native, Backup and Disaster Recovery, Containers, Docker, Kubernetes, Openshift,Kubernetes-csi, Storage,Ceph and more

-Self-directed and motivated Software Engineer experienced  working effectively in dynamic environments, Offering 6+ years of experience in full  software development life cycle, Quickly learn and master new technologies and working in both team and self-directed settings.
+Self-directed and motivated Software Engineer experienced  working effectively in dynamic environments, Offering 9+ years of experience in full  software development life cycle, Quickly learn and master new technologies and working in both team and self-directed settings.